Discover the best walking tracks in Sydney Harbour National Park, featuring stunning views, secluded beaches, and historic landmarks.

 2. Rose Bay to Watsons Bay

-One of the most scenic walking trails in Sydney is the 8 km coastal track that guides hikers from Rose Bay to Watsons Bay in Sydney’s eastern suburbs.
+One of Sydney’s most scenic walking trails is the 8 km coastal track that leads hikers from Rose Bay to Watsons Bay in the city’s eastern suburbs.

-This relatively easy walk takes in some of Sydney’s finest secluded beaches, in addition to beautiful parks and picturesque bays.
-The panoramic views of the city skyline and the Sydney Harbour will make you want to do this walking track more than once.
+This relatively easy walk showcases some of Sydney’s finest secluded beaches, along with stunning parks and picturesque bays.
+The sweeping views of the city skyline and Sydney Harbour will leave you wanting to revisit this trail time and time again.

-Part of this walking trail is the shorter Hermitage Foreshore track between Bayview Hill Rd just north of Rose Bay and Nielsen Park in Vaucluse.
+A highlight of this walk is the shorter Hermitage Foreshore Track, which stretches between Bayview Hill Road, just north of Rose Bay, and Nielsen Park in Vaucluse.

 Rose Bay to Watsons Bay | |